resun-c/django-auth0-engine/docs/reference/md/response.md

 Inheritance:

-User: Represents a successful authentication and provides user nformation.
+User: Represents a successful authentication and provides user information.

 AuthEngineError: Represents an error encountered during an operation and contains detailed error information.